Nidish96/wavevib/README.md

 BUGFIXES TODO:
 1. Multiharmonic excitation at single point has to be implemented
+2. Allow for simple handling of constant coefficient matrices (not functions of @(w,xi)).
+3. Find a way to properly handle the zero harmonics of boundary conditions.

 TODO (in no particular order):
 1. 3D frame joint constitutions